areebasaeed02/breathfix-fullstack/README.md

-# 🧠 Depression Detection System
+# 🏥 BreathFix – Medical Appointment Booking System

-A full-stack AI-based system designed to detect signs of depression using semantic analysis of textual data.
-The project includes a frontend interface, PHP-based form handling, a Node.js-based backend, and NLP techniques to analyze user input and identify mental health patterns.
+BreathFix is a full-stack medical web application designed to connect patients with multiple doctors and simplify the appointment booking process.
+The system provides secure user authentication, doctor listings, and an efficient scheduling interface through a responsive frontend and backend integration.

 ---

 ## 🚀 Technologies Used
-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript (Vite + Tailwind CSS)
-- Backend: Node.js,PHP
+- Backend: PHP (API handling, form processing)
-- AI/NLP: Python, Machine Learning, NLP techniques
+- Database: MySQL
+- Tools: Node.js (for frontend development environment)

 ---

 ## ✨ Features
-- User-friendly frontend interface for input
+- User registration and login system
-- Backend processing using Node.js
+- Secure authentication using PHP
-- Text-based sentiment and semantic analysis
+- Doctor listing and profile display
-- Detection of depression-related patterns
-- Data-driven prediction system
+- Appointment booking functionality
-- Form-based user input handling using PHP
+- Form handling and data storage using PHP & MySQL
+- Responsive and user-friendly UI
+- Structured frontend-backend integration

 ---

 ## 🎯 Project Objective
-The goal of this project is to assist in early detection of mental health issues by analyzing textual input and providing insights using AI and full-stack development.
+The goal of BreathFix is to provide a simple and efficient platform for patients to book appointments with doctors, manage their profiles, and access healthcare services digitally through a full-stack web solution.

+---

+## 📸 Screenshots
+(Add screenshots here)

+---

+## 🔮 Future Enhancements
+- Online payment integration
+- Email/SMS appointment notifications
+- Admin dashboard for doctor and appointment management
+- Real-time availability tracking